Summary

 Gmail with Gemini: Google’s Built-In AI

-If you’re in the Google ecosystem, Gemini in Gmail has become surprisingly capable.
-Since Google’s major Workspace AI update in late 2025, Gemini can draft replies, summarize threads, extract action items, and even search your email using natural language queries like “find the contract John sent me about the Q3 partnership.”
-The integration is seamless — Gemini suggestions appear directly in your compose window, and the “Help me write” feature can generate full email drafts from a brief prompt.
+For users in the Google ecosystem, Gemini in Gmail has become unexpectedly capable.
+Since Google’s major Workspace AI update in late 2025, Gemini can draft replies, summarise threads, extract action items, and search email using natural language queries such as “find the contract John sent regarding the Q3 partnership.”
+The integration is seamless: Gemini suggestions appear directly in the compose window, and the “Help me write” feature can generate full email drafts from a brief prompt.

-The key advantage of Gemini in Gmail is that it has deep context.
-Because it can access your entire email history, Google Drive documents, and Calendar events, its suggestions are remarkably context-aware.
-Ask it to “draft a follow-up to the meeting with Sarah’s team about the product launch,” and it’ll pull details from both your calendar event and previous email threads.
+The principal advantage of Gemini in Gmail is its deep contextual access.
+Because the system can access the entire email history, Google Drive documents, and Calendar events, its suggestions are notably context-aware.
+A request to “draft a follow-up to the meeting with Sarah’s team about the product launch” will draw on both the relevant calendar event and prior email threads.

-Microsoft Copilot in Outlook is the enterprise choice, and for good reason.
-It integrates with the entire Microsoft 365 suite — Teams meetings, SharePoint documents, OneDrive files — giving it an incredibly broad context window for email assistance.
-Copilot can draft emails referencing specific documents, summarize email threads with action items highlighted, and even coach you on tone (telling you, for instance, that your draft “may come across as more direct than intended”).
+Microsoft Copilot in Outlook is the principal enterprise choice.
+It integrates with the entire Microsoft 365 suite, including Teams meetings, SharePoint documents, and OneDrive files, which provides a particularly broad context window for email assistance.
+Copilot can draft emails that reference specific documents, summarise email threads with action items highlighted, and provide guidance on tone, for example by indicating that a draft may appear more direct than intended.

-The standout enterprise feature is Copilot’s priority inbox intelligence.
-It doesn’t just sort by sender importance — it analyzes email content, cross-references your calendar and project commitments, and surfaces messages that require time-sensitive action.
-In a corporate environment where missing one critical email in a sea of newsletters can have real consequences, this is genuinely valuable.
+The principal enterprise feature is Copilot’s priority inbox intelligence.
+The system does not merely sort messages by sender importance; it analyses email content, cross-references calendar and project commitments, and surfaces messages that require time-sensitive action.
+In corporate environments where a single missed message can carry significant consequences, this capability is genuinely valuable.

-Microsoft 365 Copilot runs $30/user/month on top of existing Microsoft 365 subscriptions.
-For organizations, this is typically bundled into enterprise agreements.
+Microsoft 365 Copilot is priced at $30 per user per month in addition to existing Microsoft 365 subscriptions.
+For organisations, this cost is typically incorporated into enterprise agreements.

 Practical Email Time Savings